rackslab/Slurm-web/doc/usage.rst

 how it is defined in the ``racks.xml`` file.

 As on the JobsMap view, it gives the activity on each core, showing the color of the current processed job.
+Same effect of viewing restriction as JobsMap view with Private Data ``jobs`` parameter is defined.

 You can choose between 3 ways of visualization: